 - Television Advertising: Television continues to be an effective way to reach Generation X, who spend an average of over 2 hours daily watching TV.
 Ads that tell a story or demonstrate the value of a product or service can be particularly effective.

 - Radio Advertising: Radio is another traditional medium that resonates with Gen Xers.
-They listen to an average of 16 hours of radio per week, making it a valuable platform for targeted marketing efforts.
+They listen to an average of 16 hours of weekly radio, making it a valuable platform for targeted marketing efforts.

 - Print Advertising: Print media, including newspapers, magazines, and direct mail, can also be effective.
 A study by MarketingCharts found that 63% of Gen Xers took action after seeing a print ad, highlighting the continued relevance of this channel.